your0rg/HabitatForMeteor/README.md

     - `latest release number in GitHub` - must be less than or equal to the one in the local repo

-    - `latest version in the Habitat Depot` - must be less than or equal to the one in the GitHub (BUG : verifying that one is not implemented yet)
+    - `latest version in the Habitat Depot` - must be less than or equal to the one in the GitHub

 1. *Commit & Push Example Project* :: Finally you must commit your project entirely.
 That is: no files remaining to add, no files remaining to commit.
 Files that need to be in your project, but not under version control must be ignored explicitly by reference in a `.gitignore` file.